Mexico’s one-of-a kind destinations

 Most people start a Mexico vacation on beautiful, perfect white sand beaches, to mystical cenotes, and lush waterfalls to hot springs.
 Then going beyond all that beauty there is another side to see.
 We are talking about the most strange and unique places to visit during your stay in Mexico.

-These incredible travel destination will steal your heart, especially if you are an adventure lover.
+These incredible travel destinations will steal your heart, especially if you are an adventure lover.

 While most people will prefer laying next to the pool, sipping a cold margarita, others will look for some strange, yet special places to visit in Mexico.
 It’s a pity once coming to Mexico to stay in the room or only in the resort.